 The bill, known as the Public Supporting Accountability and Fast, Effective Treatment Act (Public SAFE-T Act), introduces new provisions for the dismissal of simple and gross misdemeanor charges in limited jurisdiction courts.
-Under the new law, courts may dismiss charges if a defendant agrees to waive their right to a speedy trial and complies with court-ordered conditions for a period of six to twelve months.
-The court will consider the defendant's specific circumstances, including any behavioral health disorders or lack of stable housing, when determining appropriate conditions.
-The bill also mandates that full restitution is a condition for dismissal, but a defendant's inability to pay due to indigence cannot be grounds for denial of dismissal if they are making progress in complying with the court's conditions.
+It allows courts to dismiss charges if a defendant agrees to waive their right to a speedy trial and complies with court-ordered conditions for a period of six to twelve months.
+The court must consider the defendant's specific circumstances, including any behavioral health disorders or lack of stable housing, when determining appropriate conditions.
+The bill also mandates that full restitution is a condition for dismissal, but a defendant's inability to pay due to indigence cannot be grounds for denial of dismissal if they have made progress in complying with the court's conditions.

-Additionally, the bill amends RCW 46.20.270 to clarify that a judicially authorized dismissal of a misdemeanor or gross misdemeanor following substantial compliance with court-ordered conditions will not be considered a conviction.
-The legislation outlines specific offenses that are ineligible for dismissal under this new provision, including various traffic offenses, domestic violence offenses, and other serious crimes.
-The bill aims to enhance accountability while providing individuals charged with misdemeanors access to rehabilitation services, ultimately promoting better outcomes for defendants and the community.
+Additionally, the bill amends RCW 46.20.270 to clarify that a judicially authorized dismissal of a misdemeanor or gross misdemeanor following substantial compliance with court-ordered conditions does not count as a conviction.
+It outlines the process for determining compliance, including hearings for alleged violations, and ensures that admissions made during treatment cannot be used against the defendant in prosecution.
+Certain offenses, such as domestic violence and reckless driving, are excluded from eligibility for dismissal under this act.
+Overall, the bill aims to enhance accountability while providing access to rehabilitation services for individuals charged with misdemeanors.

 Statutes affected: Original Bill: 46.20.270